Are Pacifiers “Bad?”

 **If the answer to these questions are “no” and your child is under a year, that is great!
 Baby is likely suckling to soothe, which can be expected at this age.
 Try to wean that pacifier by a year and keep hands busy in play to decrease thumb sucking.
 Remember to try and only offer the pacifier if your little one is not able to be calmed in other ways- since that is the purpose of the pacifier, to pacify!
 [Remember: Introduce teethers around 3 months to help increase jaw strength and replace pacifiers in play!]

-**If you answered “yes” to any of these questions, regardless of how old your little one is, I recommend talking to an oral motor specialist about an evaluation to make sure that there isn’t an underlying tongue tie or other structural anomaly impacting them.
+**If you answered “yes” to any of these questions, regardless of how old your little one is, I recommend talking to an oral motor specialist about an evaluation to make sure that there isn’t an underlying issue (e.g., airway obstruction, tongue tie, oral tension, etc).
 There might not be!
 But it’s a good idea to ask questions and look into the WHY.
 As you can see, extended pacifier use and thumb sucking can (not always!) indicate that something else is going on, and if those underlying reasons are not addressed, the thumb sucking or pacifier use will be difficult to decrease.
-After an evaluation, the therapist can help you work towards decreasing pacifier use and thumb sucking.
+After a talking with a specialist, they can help you work towards decreasing pacifier use and thumb sucking.

 This blog was meant to be helpful and educate and not to cause panic or worry.
 If your little one is sucking their thumb or using a pacifier beyond a year old, you have not done anything wrong!
 By asking questions, you are doing everything right.
 If you are concerned about your little one, talk to a licensed oral motor therapist (SLP/OT) for help and support!
 Or you can book a virtual consultation with a member of our team!